MFR6340/theenglishextension.org/young-world-2/Unit-4: Exploring Nature.md

 <img src="https://i.imgur.com/KmTXAF1.png" width="25%" />

 In the rainforest, a man falls asleep, exhausted after trying to cut down a giant Kapok tree, which is home to many animals.
 While he sleeps, various forest residents whisper in his ear to try to convince him to stop.
 Contains lovely illustrations.
-Can be used to discuss point of view, ( Lexile 590L)
+Can be used to discuss point of view, ( Lexile 590L)  <sup>[what is this?](/resources/Lexile%20measures)</sup>

 <a href="https://www.bookdepository.com/Great-Kapok-Tree-Lynne-Cherry/9780152026141?ref=grid-view&qid=1673880321369&sr=1-1" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1004838818" rel="nofollow">Buy on Orell Füssli</a>